 Students who push themselves through college when they feel like dropping out eventually graduate with poor results.
 Why not just drop out, figure out your life, and enroll back when you are ready?

 I have spoken out my mind on why dropping out of college is a good idea.
 How you use the information I have given you is up to you.

-Before I leave, I want to explicitly mention that all the content written in this article is my personal view and I am ready to be crucified for it.
+Before I leave, I want to explicitly mention that all the content written in this article is my personal view.
+I believe dropping out of college is not a bad idea.

 Is it better to tell college students who want to drop out of college to drop out and figure out their lives or is it better to encourage them to stay in college even when they don’t want to?